arowshan/react-search/README.md

 PROPS:
   * searchQuery:    String that is passed as a search term.
-  * searchFilters:  array of json filters that the consumer passes to this module, [create an anchor](#searchFilters example).
+  * searchFilters:  array of json filters that the consumer passes to this module, [searchFilters Example](#searchFilters-example).
   * sortCategories: array of json categories that the consumer passes ti this module, example.
   * appliedFilters: array of json filters set as input,
   * resultsPage: